Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Main Results

-In the last section we propose the unconstrained minimax formulation \eqref{equ:opt} to optimize both our utility and the defined privacy measure.
-Clearly, the hyperparameter $\lambda$ measures the trade-off between utility and our privacy.
-On one hand, if $\lambda\to 0$, we barely care about the privacy and devote all the focus to maximize our utility.
-On the other extreme, if $\lambda\to\infty$, we are only interested in protecting the privacy.
+In the unconstrained minimax formulation \eqref{equ:opt}, the hyperparameter $\lambda$ measures the trade-off between accuracy and information obfuscation.
+On one hand, if $\lambda\to 0$, we barely care about the information obfuscation of $A$ and devote all the focus to maximize our accuracy.
+On the other extreme, if $\lambda\to\infty$, we are only interested in obfuscating the sensitive information.
 In what follows we analyze the true error that an optimal adversary has to incur in the limit when both the task classifier and the adversary have unlimited capacity, i.e., they can be any randomized functions from $\zzspace$ to $\{0, 1\}$.
 To study the true error, we hence use the population loss rather than the empirical loss in our objective function.
 Furthermore, since the binary classification error in~\eqref{equ:opt} is NP-hard to optimize even for hypothesis class of linear predictors, in practice we consider the cross-entropy loss function as a convex surrogate loss.
-The cross-entropy loss $\crossentropy_Y(h)$ of a probabilistic hypothesis $h:\xxspace\to[0, 1]$ w.r.t.\ $Y$ on a distribution $\dist$ is defined as follows:
+With a slight abuse of notation, the cross-entropy loss $\crossentropy_Y(h)$ of a probabilistic hypothesis $h:\xxspace\to[0, 1]$ w.r.t.\ $Y$ on a distribution $\dist$ is defined as follows:

-With a slight abuse of notation, we use $\crossentropy_A(h')$ to mean the cross-entropy loss of the adversary $h'$ w.r.t.\ $A$.
+We also use $\crossentropy_A(h_A)$ to mean the cross-entropy loss of the adversary $h_A$ w.r.t.\ $A$.
 Using the same notation, the optimization formulation with cross-entropy loss becomes: